mapzen/android/docs/places.md

+# Mapzen Places

+Mapzen Places allows users to select a place on a map via [autocomplete](autocomplete-ui.md) using the [GeoDataApi](geodata-api.md) or by selecting a point of interest (POI) from the map.
+A place detection API is in active development.

-# PlacePicker UI
+## PlacePicker UI

-The Mapzen Places PlacePicker UI combines the Autocomplete UI with a map to allow selecting a place either via autocomplete or by picking a POI from the map.
+The Mapzen Places PlacePicker UI combines the [Autocomplete UI](autocomplete-ui.md) with a map to allow selecting a place either via autocomplete or by picking a POI from the map.
 You can integrate it into your application using `Intent`s.

 ## PlacePicker.IntentBuilder